c-blake/bu/doc/tw.md

 ```sh
 $ pd -w|tw 2 40
 ```
-One application of the last might be useful to "re-format" a table given easily split leading and trailing text per row.
+One application of this last mode might be useful to "re-format" a table given easily split leading & trailing text per row for re-assembly fitting in bounds.

 Related Work
 ------------